angular/angular/aio/content/tutorial/first-app/first-app-lesson-09.md

 ## What you'll learn

-*  Your app has a service to serve the data to your app.
+Your app has a service to serve the data to your app.
 At the end of this lesson, the service reads data from local, static data.
-   In a later lesson, you update the service to get data from a web service.
+In a later lesson, you'll update the service to get data from a web service.

 ## Conceptual preview of services